-Simple signing systems such as Makaton, natural gestures or Dutch signing to support communication may also be used.
+Simple signing systems such as Makaton and natural gestures to support communication may also be used.
 The associated speech therapists support the teacher in determining appropriate learning goals for individual students.

 Physical Development

 Outside play opportunities twice a day, such as digging in the sand, riding a bicycle and climbing on the wall of a climbing frame, enhance the development of motor skills as well as the development of social skills such as turn-taking and sharing.